OhMaple/GrubGrab/README.md

 Managing the data and user interactions within the application falls upon ***RestaurantViewModel***, which acts as a bridge between the UI layer and the database.
 Essentially maps a user interaction to an event/function to be performed.
 These events are defined in _'RestaurantEvent'_.

 ***SortType*** is an enum to represent the names for different sorting options such as name_asc for sorting by restaurant name in ascending order, or name_desc for sorting by restaurant name in descending order.

-> Images were too big so nevermind but I will keep the titles here 👉👈😊
-## Current Main Screen For Restaurant

-## Adding Restuarant Dialog

-## Restaurants Added, Sorted by Restaurant Name Ascending Order

-## Restaurants Added, Sorted by Restaurant Name Descending Order